Rohitpalsingh7/multi_agent_system_google_adk/README.md

    python step_1_deploy_agent.py
    ```

-> **Important:** If the `deployed_agent.json` file is not created automatically and store it at root directory, you must create it manually with the following content, replacing the placeholder with the actual resource ID from the deployment output:
+> **Important:** If the `deployed_agent.json` file is not created automatically at the root directory then you must create it manually with the following content, replacing the placeholder with the actual resource ID from the deployment output:

 ```
 {